jakobnissen/jakobnissen.github.io/posts/defense.md

 But the structure of this type, and thus its complexity, is merely an instantiation of the programmer's intent about the data it represents.
 With a simpler type system, that type would not exist, but the same intent would be there, nonetheless.

-Python used to not have a type system rich enough to express a concept like that, and so programmers, when reading Python, had to work out for themselves that a particular variable _implicitly_ conformed to the constrains of that type - if the reader was lucky, this information could be read from code comments, but most often this knowledge could only be gained by keeping inside your head all the implicit assumptions the sorrounding code made about the variable.
+Python used to not have a type system rich enough to express a concept like that, and so programmers, when reading Python, had to work out for themselves that a particular variable _implicitly_ conformed to the constrains of that type - if the reader was lucky, this information could be read from code comments, but most often this knowledge could only be gained by keeping inside your head all the implicit assumptions the surrounding code made about the variable.

 And it fucking sucked.